Watch This Project: DIY Picture Frames With a Miter Box

 For about $10 or less (check this one out on Amazon), you can easily cut thin pieces of wood and molding without having to use power tools.

-Of course, a miter saw is much easier, but not everyone has a big ‘ole power tool accessible to them, right?
+Of course, a compound miter saw is much easier, but not everyone has a big ‘ole power tool accessible to them, right?
 Or even the space to house it.
 A miter box can easily be tucked away, though.

 Plus, sometimes it’s easier to use a miter box for a quick and easy little cut.